Home

 - At what time was the accident?

-- At what speed where you traveling?
+- At what speed were you traveling?

 - At what speed was the other person traveling?

-- Did the other party tell you where were they going?
+- Did the other party tell you where they were going?

 - What did you do when you saw the other vehicle?

-- What part of your vehicle came in contact with his vehicle
+- What part of your vehicle came in contact with his vehicle?

 - How much damage is there to his vehicle?